teaching-data-science/intro2ml/chapters/chapter07.md

   </h2>
   <p class="index-module-chapter-desc-de526628">
   <a class="link-module-root-46224d00 link-module-hidden-7e2d93b5" href="/chapter07-04-tuning-nestedresamplingmotivation"> Selecting the best model from a set of potential candidates is an important part of most machine learning problems.
-By examining an instructive and problematic example, this chapter introduces the untouched test set principle.</a>
+By examining an instructive and problematic example, we introduce the untouched test set principle.</a>
   </p>
 </section>